RyanMillerC/poke-line/docs/pokemon.md

 # Pokémon Images

 This page contains images and lookup names for each Pokémon.
-Because some pokemon have unique names with special characters, it's a good idea to validate the name using this list if you run into issues setting poke-line to a particular value.
+Because some Pokémon have unique names with special characters, it's a good idea to validate the name using this list if you run into issues setting poke-line to a particular value.